• Skip to primary navigation

 While potentially damaging ingredients among beauty products can feel incredibly alarming, there’s some hope regarding cosmetics.
 Consumers are demanding change, and researchers believe the FDA’s outdated regulations might become revised.

-Some companies have stepped in to address these concerns.
-Among them are Whole Foods, which restricts 50 ingredients in any personal care product they sell.
+Some companies are stepping in to address these concerns.
+Among them are Whole Foods, who restricts 50 ingredients in any personal care product they sell.
 Likewise, Wal-Mart aims to eliminate eight chemicals (including parabens and formaldehyde) in 90,000 products it stocks.
 [14]

 However, researchers argue we need federal legislation, not grocery stores, to call the shots.
 The FDA needs more authority and resources to regulate cosmetics and personal care products.